HomeTriviaGeographyStrait of Malacca

 1.

-The Strait of Malacca is the shortest shipping route between the Indian Ocean and the Pacific Ocean.
+The Strait of Malacca is a vital shipping route connecting the Indian Ocean to the Pacific Ocean.

 Click to reveal answer ›